The Road to Kathmandu

 Got a sweet tooth?
 India's got the cure.
-Take one soft, fluffy ball of buffalo milk dough; deep fry until its the texture of a donut; drop into sugar syrup flavoured with cardamom poweder, rose essence and saffron; eat; repeat.
+Take one soft, fluffy ball of buffalo milk dough.
+Deep fry until it's the texture of a donut.
+Drop into sugar syrup flavoured with cardamom powder, rose essence and saffron.
+Eat.
+Repeat.

 Day 1 - Delhi

 The Indian head wobble is confusing.
 Does it mean yes?
 Does it mean no?
 And why aren’t they saying anything?
 We still haven’t worked it out, can you?

 Pre-departure meeting and an optional group meal in the eveningHotel Rockwell Plaza or similar

 You might think it's polite to let the local kids beat you at cricket.
 Don't bother.
 They're ruthless, bloodthirsty and out to win.
 Lick your wounds on a walk to the ruined temple and fortress.

 - Journey through picturesque countryside to reach Tordi Garh, a remote, rarely visited village

 - Mingle with the local community and learn about village life

 - Visit the markets and the old village temple

 - Sleep overnight in the palace at Tordi